krishna-saini/My_DSA_Notes/6linkedlist/README.md

 ### LL

-have to traverse from start to access any node.
-Random acces is not allowed. insertion & deletion are not expensive.
-Power of LL. not indexed in order
+1. have to traverse from start to access any node.
+Random acces is not allowed.

-insertion - O(1)
-removal - O(n) / O(1)
-Searching - O(n)
-Access - O(n) as we have to loop
+2. insertion & deletion are not expensive.
+Power of LL.
+3. not indexed in order
+4. Storing a value in LL is more expensive as we have to store next/prev too for each node

 So LL excel at insertion and deletion compare to array. so if you dont need random access, you just want some data represented in a list with an order, LL is the best choice

 Example -> Browser forward backward button
 LL are required to build stack and queue

 ### Doubly LL
 it has two pointers on each node - next and prev

+insertion - O(1)
+removal - O(1)  // it is O(n) for single LL
+Searching - O(n)
+Access - O(n) as we have to loop